huan1182/ViT-for-EEG-data/README.md

 The project is based on Pytorch

-The file Train_EEG_ViT.ipynb is the where we did the experiment.
+The file Train_EEG_ViT.ipynb is the file where we did the experiment.